ChatonIsHere/copyright/README.md

 yarn global add jasmine
 ```

-Then navigate to the package folder and run
+Then navigate to the package folder and run:

 ```
 jasmine